christophstrasen/PromiseKeeper/docs/ai_feedback.md

 * Understanding PromiseKeeper’s persistence + lifecycle rules
 * Understanding what “forget” does mechanically
 * Knowing what policies exist beyond maxRuns/chance
-* Knowing how occurrenceId should be designed safely
+* Knowing how occurranceKey should be designed safely
 * Understanding how WorldObserver ties into performance and update cycles

 ---